 In this guide, I’ll break down the pros and cons of living in senior townhomes, where to find a townhome, and the average prices for buying and renting a townhome.

-Senior townhomes can be a good option for older adults who want to stay active and engaged within the senior community.
+Senior townhomes are a good option for older adults who want to stay active and engaged within their communities.
 Many of them offer shared amenities and recreation centers to encourage community building.
 Particularly for those who enjoy being social, a senior townhome can be a great way to join an active community of older adults.

 Amenities of a senior townhome community may include: